 4) Just Might Be a Simple Fix – With this being an emissions issue, it may or may not be a simple fix.
 For VW to bring the car into compliance, they may only have to reprogram some software, replace an engine control module or rewrite some code.
 The question with these simple fixes is, how will this affect the vehicle’s performance?

-If it's a turns out to be a major repair, VW may have to equip the vehicles with an expensive system called a urea injection with an auxiliary tank and additional hardware for the engine.
-Volkswagen avoided this when first certifying its clean diesel technology because of the cost, most likely why there in this situation today.
+If it’s a turns out to be a major repair, VW may have to equip the vehicles with an expensive system called a urea injection with an auxiliary tank and additional hardware for the engine.
+Volkswagen avoided this when first certifying its clean diesel technology because of the cost, most likely why their in this situation today.

 5) Don’t Run Out and Sell Your Car – The best you can do right now is to sit back and hold on to your vehicle, you have a better chance of making more money from the sale of your car in the future than you do right in the middle of the scandal unfolding.
 With all the bad publicity VW is receiving at the moment, resale values are dropping quickly and a lot of dealers won’t take a VW on trade until they understand what the future holds for them.
 As for the long term, nobody knows at this time.
 What we do know is the government will approve a fix and it will either affect the fuel economy or performance of the diesel (or both).